andlo/mycroft-skills-list-gitbook/skills/whats-nearby.AIIX.md

 ### _whats-nearby.AIIX_
 ## Description:
-Note This Mycroft Skill Requires The Mycroft Plasmoid for Desktop  Plasma-Mobile To Display Results Permission Notice This Skill makes use of Mozilla Location Services to determine your current location This skill requires you to setup your own HERE API Keys on  | Register for free HERE API Keys at To-Do Improve Location Accuracy on Plasma-Mobile by utilizing nearby cell-tower information.
+#### Note: This Mycroft Skill Requires The Mycroft Plasmoid for Desktop / Plasma-Mobile To Display Results
+#### Permission Notice: This Skill makes use of Mozilla Location Services to determine your current location
+#### This skill requires you to setup your own HERE API Keys on https://home.mycroft.ai | Register for free HERE API Keys at: https://developer.here.com/

+##### To-Do: Improve Location Accuracy on Plasma-Mobile by utilizing nearby cell-tower information.

 ![](../.gitbook/assets/star.png)

 ### Platform: